-Outsourcing is a great tool that can be used to improve business workflow.
-If you want to discover how to use it for your benefit keep reading.
-We’ll tell you about both positive and negative sides of this tool and its influence on your business.
+Outsourcing is a great tool to improve business workflow.
+If you want to discover how to use it for your benefit, keep reading.
+We’ll tell you about this tool’s positive and negative sides and its influence on your business.

 The best thing you can do with your business is to use outsourcing services to cut expenses.
-It’s pretty obvious that if you spend less than you make, you get a higher profit.
-Just calculate how much money and time you would have to spend on hiring a team, its training, providing a workspace for them, etc. With such expenses, It’ll be months before you could get a solid profit.
+Indeed, if you spend less than you make, you profit more.
+Just calculate how much money and time you would spend hiring a team, training, providing a workspace for them, etc. With such expenses, It’ll be months before you can get a solid profit.

-Outsourcing to nearshore or offshore agencies is especially good for small businesses as services cost much less than in the U.S. You can give people from developing countries jobs and get a profit from spending a little money on their work.
+By 2023, the outsourcing market reached 212 billion U.S. dollars in expenditure.
+Being a profitable investment, outsourcing to nearshore or offshore agencies is especially good for small businesses as services cost much less than in the U.S. Besides, you can hire people from developing countries and profit from spending less on their wages.

 Here are some negative effects of outsourcing: